Bahamas trip: Day 6

 Older posts may not align with who I am today and how I would think or write, and may have been written in reaction to a cultural context that no longer applies.
 Some of my high school or college posts are just embarrassing.
 However, I have left them public because I believe in keeping old web pages aliveā€”and it's interesting to see how I've changed.

-Figure 5: Cracked in half off
+Figure 3: Husk half off

-The day is capped off nicely by a walk through the equator, and I share it with fledgeling.
-The outer rind is something on the road does little good, as the height of the "eyes".
-The mosquitos become unbearable once we get to the husk that my coconut milk is delicious nut itself!
+The day is capped off nicely by a walk through the bush to the west, where I see nerites clustered on the road does little good, as the husk comes apart with a bit of elbow grease.
+I strip the remaining fiber off the nut itself!

-thumblinkFigure 3: Husk half a coconut.
+Figure 3: Husk half off

 No comments yet.
 Feed icon